algolia/instantsearch-ios/doc/src/getting-started.md

 Another thing to point out is that this getting started guide will show you two ways of building your search experience: one is using storyboards (or xibs), and the other is writing your UI programatically.
 Depending on what your prefer, you can follow one track and ignore the other.

 ## Create a new Project and add InstantSearch iOS
+Let's get started!
 In Xcode, create a new Project:

 - On the Template screen, select **Single View Application** and click next
 - Specify your Product name, select Swift as the language, and iPhone as the Device.
 Then create.

 We will use CocoaPods for adding the dependency to `InstantSearch`.

-- Open your terminal and run `sudo gem install cocoapods` if you don't have cocoapods installed on your machine.
+- If you don't have cocoapods installed on your machine, open your terminal and run `sudo gem install cocoapods`.
 - Go to the root of your project then type `pod init`.
 A `Podfile` will be created for you.
-- Open your `Podfile` and add `pod 'AlgoliaSearch-InstantSearch-Swift', '~> 0.1.0'` below your target.
+- Open your `Podfile` and add `pod 'InstantSearch-Swift', '~> 1.0.0-beta1'` below your target.
 - On your terminal, run `pod install`.
 - Close you Xcode project and then at the root of your project, open `projectName.xcworkspace`.

 ## Initialization

-To initialize InstantSearch, you need an Algolia account with a configured and non-empty index.
+To initialize InstantSearch, you need an Algolia account with a configured non-empty index.

 Go to your `AppDelegate.swift` file and then add `import InstantSearch` at the top.
 Then inside your `didFinishLaunchingWithOptions:` method, add the following: